opera-adt/sentinel1-burst-id/README.md

                         File name of the output burst database.
 Deafult: burstID-database.
 This will create two geopandas databases: 1) burstID.csv and 2) burstID_stack.csv.
 The first one is a geopandas database of unique burst ids and their coordinates on the ground.
 The second is geopandas database of the stack of slcs with their unique burst ids determined.

 ```
 The output of the script is two geopandas dataframes.
-The first one () is a database of unique burst IDs which can be read as:
+The first one (burstID) is a database of unique burst IDs which can be read as:

 ```
 import pandas as pd

-df = pd.read_csv("burstID_database.csv")
+df = pd.read_csv("burstID.csv")
 df.head()
 ```